 Any person engaged in trade or business in Puerto Rico, who on January 1th of any given year owns personal property used in such trade or business is subject to the personal property tax in the municipality where it is located, unless otherwise exempt.
-The tax is computed on the net book value of taxable property, however, if the book value of the personal property does not reasonable reflects the fair market value then they must be appraised at fair market value.
+The tax is computed on the net book value of taxable property, however, if the book value of the personal property does not reasonably reflect the fair market value then it must be appraised at fair market value.
 The maximum tax rate is 9.83% and varies depending on the municipality in which the taxable property is located.
 Taxable property normally includes cash on hand, inventories, materials and supplies, furniture and fixtures, and machinery and equipment used in the trade or business.
 A minimum residual value is assigned to items which are substantially depreciated.
 The assessment date is January 1st, although the value of the inventory should be determined on an annual average basis.

 Municipal Revenue Collection Center

 San Juan, Puerto Rico 00917-5387

 If the personal property tax liability is more than $1,000 it must be paid in four equal installments, which are due on August 15, November 15, February 15 and May 15.
 The estimated personal property tax shall be the lesser of:

 - 90% of the current year’s tax or

 If the total property tax liability is paid with the four estimated installment payments, a 5% discount is allowed.

 The law provides corporations a 3-month extension of time to file the return.
 The extension must be filed not later than the due date of the return together with payment of the tax.